 There's bigger, "better" and much more complicated, but I've found simple and inexpensive to be the best approach to lighting.
 You can spend the rest of your life perfecting studio lighting skills, but nice and easy is usually best when on the go.
 More about that in upcoming blog posts.

-The Watson 4-Hour Rapid Charger with 4 AA NiMH Rechargeable Batteries (2300 mAh) is a great choice.
+The Panasonic eneloop pro 2550mAh NiMH high capacity advanced individual cell batteries are a great choice.
 Seamlessly convenient.
 I've actually never needed a 2nd set for any shoot, but a 2nd set to have on hand isn't a terrible idea.

 Haven't yet had to replace any.